daminiR/Air-Quality-Data-Analysis/README.md

 controlled variable, such as year, and state are generated to analyze affects of air quality.
 The first graph is a spatial heatmap of the United States.
 The dataset has particulate matter (PM2.5) and National Ambient Quality Standards information  per county for all states.
 So a visual representation of density of air quality measures based on geolocation was a useful graph.
+The second graph is a timeline heatmap representing the adverse of the amount of days NAAQ standards were exceeded for all states.
+The third plot is an interactive plot used to showcase the changes for three diferent evaluation of air quality.

+The number of days with 8-hour average ozone concentrations over the NAAQ standards <br/>
+The % of days with PM2.5 levels over the NAAQS <br/>
+Annual Average ambient concentration of PM2.5 <br/>

 Complete analysis is provided in github repo.